sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-02/chapter-02/README.md

-# Chapter 2: Implement the battleship circuit in Zokrates
+# Chapter 2: Implement the Battleship circuit in Zokrates

 ## Design circuit

-The first thing is to design the circuit for the game.
-Keep in mind that the purpose of the circuit is to enforce the main rules of the game which are listed as below:
+The first thing is to design the circuit for the game, which enforces the  rules of the game listed as below:

 - The game board is a 10*10 grid;
-- There are five ships which can be placed on board in either horizontal or vertical directions, and they should be placed within the board:
+- There are five ships placed on board, either horizontally or vertically.
+And they should have the following size:
-    * Carrier is size of 5;
+    * Carrier: 5;
-    * Battleship is size of 4;
+    * Battleship: 4;
-    * Cruiser is size of 3;
+    * Cruiser: 3;
-    * Submarine is size of 3;
+    * Submarine: 3;
-    * Destroyer is size of 2;
+    * Destroyer: 2.

-- Once the fleet were placed on board before a game start, they cannot be changed during the game;
+- Once the fleet are placed on board before a game starts, they cannot be moved during the game;

-- A shot represented by coordinates of (x, y) should be within the board and either hits or misses the fleet;
+- A shot represented by coordinates of (x, y) should be within the board and either hits or misses a fleet.

 <img src="https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-02/04.png?raw=true" width="600">

-After confirming the rules, the next important job is to determine the inputs and outputs of the circuit, which seems to be very straightforward:
+Next we determine the inputs and outputs of the circuit.

 <img src="https://github.com/sCrypt-Inc/image-hosting/blob/master/learn-scrypt-courses/course-02/11.png?raw=true" width="600">

 - Inputs:
     * Private inputs: all the information about the fleet location
-        * tuples of (pos_x, pos_y, direction) indicating each ship’s position on board;
+        * tuples of `(pos_x, pos_y, direction)` indicating each ship’s position on board;
-    * Public inputs: all the information for a fire event
+    * Public inputs: all the information for a firing event
         * a committed hash of the fleet location;
-        * target coordinates (pos_x, pos_y);
+        * target coordinates `(pos_x, pos_y)`;
         * hit or miss any ship;
 - Outputs: Nothing.
-(It will throw error if anything wrong with the inputs during proof or verification process)
+Error will be thrown if there is anything wrong with the inputs during proof generation or verification.

 ## Write circuit in Zokrates